nollenr/CloudWatch-Log-Shipping/README.md

-Multi-Region CockroachDB Dedicated Logs in CloudWatch:
+# Multi-Region CockroachDB Dedicated Logs in CloudWatch:
-    A "how to guide" on setting up log shipping from a CockroachDB Dedicated Multi-Region Cluster to AWS CloudWatch Logs
+##  A "how to guide" on setting up log shipping from a CockroachDB Dedicated Multi-Region Cluster to AWS CloudWatch Logs

 # Introduction
 An enterprise level organization with strict security protocols may want their logs from a CockroachDB Dedicated cluster, hosted in AWS, to be available in CloudWatch for Security and Information Management (SIEM).
 Or there may be a need to proactively monitor logs for errors or events that need to be addressed by the organization.
-Whatever the reason, logs from a CockroachDB Dedicated cluster can now be made available in AWS CloudWatch.
+Whatever the reason, logs from a CockroachDB Dedicated cluster can be made available in AWS CloudWatch.
 Logs are also avialable in Cloud Logging for GCP Hosted Dedicated Clusters.

-This "How-To" is intended to help you get your logs from a multi-region cluster into AWS CloudWatch.
+This "How-To" is intended to help you get your logs from a multi-region CockroachDB Dedicated cluster into AWS CloudWatch.
 The [Cockroach Labs Documentation](https://www.cockroachlabs.com/docs/cockroachcloud/export-logs.html) does a great job of explaining how to perform this function for a single-region cluster.
 This is for those folks setting log shipping for a multi-region cluster.

 We'll assume you already have a CockroachDB Dedicated cluster, a database user, and a terminal session with access to the cluster.